Unpopular opinion: Beyoncé didn’t make the beat sicker.

 Listening to binaural beats produces the illusion that the sounds are located somewhere within the head.
 This in itself is hardly extraordinary: when music is played through stereophonic earphones, the orchestra seems to be somewhere in the head rather than ‘out there.’
 It is intriguing, however, that when the beats are very infrequent, fewer than about three per second, they seem to move back and forth in the head.
 If the intensities of the two tones are different, the motion takes an elliptical path.”

-Soon after, a research team comprised of Thomas Campbell, Dennis Mennerich, & Robert Monroe further explored the effect of binaural beats “within the head,” namely in the alteration of consciousness.
+Soon after, a research team comprised of Thomas Campbell, Dennis Mennerich, and Robert Monroe further explored the effect of binaural beats “within the head,” namely in the alteration of consciousness.
 The finding that binaural beats may reliably induce identifiable brain wave patterns influenced Robert Monroe to open the Monroe Institute in 1974, where Monroe developed his patented Hemi-Sync® (or Hemispheric Synchronization)–a method of altering brain waves using sound waves.

-Binaural Beats & Brain Waves
+Binaural Beats and Brain Waves

-There are five specific brainwave states of interest, each believed to associate & interact with specific psychosomatic conditions.
+There are five specific brainwave states of interest, each believed to associate and interact with specific psychosomatic conditions.
 Theoretically, brainwave frequencies may alter to correct the audio mismatch of a binaural beat.
 The correction being a form of entrainment: the synchronization of organisms to an external rhythm.

 Based on this model, different beats produce different modes of entrainment, or different states of synchronization.
 The shift in synchronicity leading to altered brainwave status.
 In certain cases, brainwave entrainment is viewed as therapeutic, a valid nootropic strategy.
 But that may depend on the specific brain waves targeted by the chosen binaural beat.